neurodata/graphstats/docs/rmehta004/README.md

 ## Step 1: Clone GitHub Repository

 You can find the `graphstats` GitHub repo here: https://github.com/neurodata/graphstats.
-Navigate to the containing directory in your machine, and run:
+Navigate to the containing directory in your machine, and run the following in the Terminal:
 - `git clone https://github.com/neurodata/graphstats.git`
+- `cd graphstats`
 - `git checkout dev-ndd-sprint4`
 This will move you to the development branch.

 ## Step 2: Install Dependencies

 Because this package will be viewed in development stage, it is necessary to install the dependencies in `R`.
 There is no need to load them.
-Open Rstudio and run the following code.
-This will work even if you have some of these packages.
+Open Rstudio and run the following code in the `R` console, Rstudio console, or the Terminal version of `R`.
+(This will work even if you have some of these packages.)

 ```r
 packages <- c("ggplot2",